Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Conclusion

 \section{Conclusion}

-In this work, we addressed the problem of hallucinations in diffusion models by introducing Dynamic Guidance, a method that mitigates hallucinations during the generative process itself.
-Unlike prior detection-based approaches, Dynamic Guidance prevents hallucinations from arising by selectively sharpening the score function along hallucination-inducing directions while preserving benign interpolations that support diversity.
-Our experiments across toy data, controlled and real-world image datasets demonstrate consistent improvements, with Dynamic Guidance achieving substantial hallucination reduction even under realistic low-step DDIM sampling.
-On the large-scale benchmark ImageNet we further show improvements in proxy metrics such as precision and Inception Score, validating that our method generates samples that remain closer to the true data distribution.
-We believe Dynamic Guidance provides a principled step toward more reliable diffusion models, and opens opportunities for future work in understanding and controlling hallucinations in large-scale generative models.
+In this work, we addressed the problem of hallucinations in diffusion models by introducing Dynamic Guidance (DG), a method that mitigates hallucinations during the generative process itself.
+Unlike prior detection-based approaches, DG prevents hallucinations from arising by selectively sharpening the score function along hallucination-inducing directions while preserving benign interpolations that support diversity.
+Our experiments across toy data, controlled and real-world image datasets demonstrate consistent improvements, with DG achieving substantial hallucination reduction even under realistic low-step DDIM sampling.
+On the large-scale benchmark ImageNet, we further show improvements in proxy metrics such as precision and Inception Score, validating that our method generates samples that remain closer to the true data distribution.
+Finally, we showed that DG can also be applied to text-to-image models, effectively mitigating hallucinations.
+We believe Dynamic Guidance provides a principled step toward more reliable diffusion models and opens opportunities for future work in understanding and controlling hallucinations in large-scale generative models.